-- Meet your League President and other coaches - Fill out coaches' contract and correct coaches' roster - Receive information about player uniforms and team equipment - Participate in general discussions outlining season calendar, rule changes and interpretation, location and times for practice games, etc. - Discuss returning equipment in the same condition you received it
+• Meet your League President and other coaches

+- Receive roster with contact information for other coaches - Receive team's roster of authorized players - Receive information about player uniforms and team equipment - Participate in general discussions outlining season calendar, rule changes and interpretation, location and times for practice games, etc. - Discuss schedule and game rescheduling process

-2.1 Coach/Team/Parent Relations - Coaches are required to have a parents' meeting prior to beginning practice in pads.
-It is an important policy of SVAA that the Head Coach meets with the parents of his players.
+2.1 Coach/Team/Parent Relations - Coaches are required to have a parents' meeting prior to beginning practice.
+It is an important policy of SVAA that the Head Coach meets with the parents of their players prior to the start of the season.
 During this meeting the following information should be conveyed:

 - Support groups (cheerleaders, etc.) are encouraged so long as participation in that group is based on the same principle that governs player participation that all individuals are given an equal opportunity to participate (no exclusion of individuals). - Parents are expected to conduct themselves in an adult manner at all times, to set an example of good citizenship and sportsmanship for their children and other participants.
 No alcoholic beverages, tobacco or illegal drugs will be allowed at any team function or at the field. - Distribute game and practice information.
-Explain to them what they may expect of you and what you may expect of them (this will be a good time to solicit parents for any help you may need). - Encourage your parents to make sure their child has a clean official uniform ready for each game.
-It is important to thoroughly clean all equipment before returning, as another child will be using it the following season. - Explain your basis for team discipline (e.g. If a player misses practice, games or is late for a game).
-Discipline must be consistent for every team member and must be given to parents in writing. - Briefly describe rules of play that are unique to SVAA and your league, (i.e. section 4.0).
-Tell them that Rules may be found on line www.svaa.org under documents. - Make sure parents know their views are welcome; after a game or practice.

-- Emphasize that parents must agree that they will provide, at their own expense, any insurance deemed necessary to cover player for any SVAA related injury.
-Any injury requiring a doctor's visit must be reported to the SVAA office immediately.

-- Prior to the first league game, each Coach must certify to his/her League President that the parent's meeting has taken place and that the above subjects have been covered.

-- Assign an individual parent as team manager to be responsible for assigning various jobs:
+Explain to them what they may expect of you and what you may expect of them (this will be a good time to solicit parents for any help you may need). - Encourage your parents to make sure their child has a clean official uniform ready for each game - Explain your basis for team discipline (e.g. If a player misses practice, games or is late for a game).
+Discipline must be consistent for every team member and must be given to parents in writing. - Briefly describe rules of play that are unique to SVAA and your league.
+Tell them that Rules may be found online at www.svaa.org under the Football Tab at the top of the page. - Make sure parents know their views are welcome, after a game or practice, but not during an event. - Emphasize that parents must agree that they will provide, at their own expense, any insurance deemed necessary to cover a player for any SVAA related injury.
+Any injury requiring a doctor's visit must be reported to the SVAA office immediately. - Prior to the first league game, each Coach must certify to his/her League President that the parent's meeting has taken place and that the above subjects have been covered. - Assign an individual parent as team manager to be responsible for assigning various jobs such as: - Pictures - Refreshments

-- •

-- Pictures

-- Refreshments

-- Field Equipment

-- o Crowd Control
+- Field Equipment - Crowd Control